Susie Orbach in Stockport: Technical issues in therapy – Friday 23rd June 2017

 The event will start at 10:00 and finish at 16:00.

 The cost is £130 per delegate.
-For registrations made before 7th April, there will be an ‘Early bird’ rate of £115.
-Thereafter we will maintain this rate for groups of three or more people who book and pay together.
+There is also a rate of £115 per delegate for groups of three or more who book and pay together.

 The event, which includes lunch, will be held in the familiar surroundings of Cheshire Conference and Events at Edgeley Park Stadium in Stockport.